Kozea/Radicale/DOCUMENTATION.md

 username.
 Clicking on the search button will list the existing calendars and address books.

 Adding CalDAV and CardDAV accounts in Evolution will automatically make them available in GNOME Contacts and GNOME Calendar.

+#### KDE PIM Applications

+In **Kontact** add a _DAV Groupware resource_ to Akonadi under _Settings > Configure Kontact > Calendar > General > Calendars_,
+select the protocol (CalDAV or CardDAV), add the URL to the Radicale collections and enter the credentials.
+After synchronization of the calendar resp. addressbook items, you can manage them in Kontact.

 #### Thunderbird